cwilmott/GEOGC183/docs/Week-11-Web.md

     });
 ```

-*If your properties headers are not the same, change the code here, not your geojson*.
+*If your properties headers are not the same, change the code in your popip, not the headers in your geojson*.
 If you're confused, come and grab us!

 ### b.
 Add it to your map

-In js
+Now, finally, we need to add the pop-up to the map at the location we have clicked.
+To do this, we can actually use a Mapbox GL JS framework which provided to us through the API: ```mapboxgl.Popup()```

+The code is simple: we create a new popup, set the x,y to the ```coordinates``` we collected above from the click, set the content of the popup to the ```const popupContent``` we created above, and add it to the map.

 ```js
 new mapboxgl.Popup()